 When your doctor tells you that you have an incurable disease, what will be your reaction?
-Of course you will know that there might be serious consequences.
-The same is true when your dog is diagnosed of an incurable skin disorder.
+Of course, you will know that there might be serious consequences.
+The same is true when your dog is diagnosed with an incurable skin disorder.
 Your dog will be inconvenienced throughout its lifetime.

 As mentioned earlier, one of your duties is to make sure your dog receives proper treatment right away when it is experiencing a curable skin disorder.
 Do the same thing when the skin problem is incurable.
 Make sure too that you observe proper care when treatment is recommended by your veterinarian.
 You cannot just apply cream or OTC drugs over the lesions just because you think it can prevent your dog from experiencing the itching in the future.